-1.4.3 Topic 3, Issue 1 - Triggering requirements for use of the RBF are not auditable
+1.4.
+Topic 3 - Triggering Requirements and Calibration

-The RBF can be triggered for data-deficient fisheries for multiple Principle Indicators (PIs) spanning Principle 1 (P1) and Principle 2 (P2).
+The RBF can be triggered for data-deficient fisheries for multiple PIs spanning P1 and P2.
 This is done through 'triggering criteria'.
-ASI have raised the concern that some existing triggering criteria are not auditable.
+ASI have raised the concern that the triggering criteria in their current form are not auditable.